Federal Write-In Ballots

 With the passage of the National Defense Authorization Act for FY2005 in October 2004, the Federal Write-in Absentee Ballot (FWAB) may now be used by all absent Uniformed Service voters both inside and outside the continental United States, as well as U.S. citizens residing overseas.
 This broadens the use of the FWAB, as military voters were previously not allowed to use it when residing inside the country but outside their voting jurisdiction.

 It is vitally important for voters to request vote by mail ballots as early as possible; the beginning of each year is advisable.
-Equally important is to keep the local election official's office notified of any address changes once a request is made. vote by mail ballots that are Returned Undeliverable to the elections office because of a bad address automatically cancel the voter's absentee request, and the voter must make a new request providing the correct address.
+Equally important is to keep the local election official's office notified of any address changes once a request is made. vote by mail ballots that are Returned Undeliverable to the elections office because of a bad address automatically cancel the voter's vote-by-mail request, and the voter must make a new request providing the correct address.

 State Write-In Ballots